AppraiseQA/appraise/tasks.md

 ## Before beta

-- [ ] add ability to set project-specific css
+- [x] add ability to set project-specific css
+- [ ] support different fence types for examples (eg ---)
 - [ ] hello-world project generator
 - [ ] alpha for images without matching dimensions
 - [ ] record timestamp when a page started executing, use in the result template